mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 ### 4.1 Carbon Negativity Goal

-The Foundation is committed to ensuring SuperNova remains carbon negative, with specific targets:
+The Foundation is committed to ensuring Supernova remains carbon negative, with specific targets:

 - Minimum 150% carbon offset (baseline)
 - Scaling to 200% carbon offset by year 3